 Removing the source of the contaminant is often the quickest way to resolve ongoing pollution problems and minimize environmental liability.
 EE&G has the capability of implementing the Remedial Action Plan whether it involves the removal of underground storage tanks or impacted soils.
 EE&G can take the project from assessment through to source removal and regulatory closure.

-Dewatering is a crucial component for many surface and underground construction operations.
+Dewatering is a crucial component for many surfaces and underground construction operations.
 EE&G provides the safest and most effective water drainage systems to its clients in an environmentally sound manner.
 It involves the removal or draining of ground or surface water from an environmental or construction site by pumping or evaporation.

-Often site remediation will result in substantial reduction of contaminant levels but falls short of the clean up target levels.
+Often site remediation will result in substantial reduction of contaminant levels but falls short of the cleanup target levels.
 In cases where monitoring results consistently show little reduction in the contaminant level, EE&G may propose discontinued operation of the remediation system and recommend that the remaining contaminants be left in place to reduce naturally over time.
 Monitoring will continue until it can be shown that the levels continue to decline without additional remedial effort and the regulatory agency approves closure.

 Typically required in the case of open release sites, EE&G helps clients assess the extent of groundwater contamination.
 The lateral and vertical extent of groundwater contamination and the rate at which it migrates toward sensitive receptors, such as surface water bodies and water supply wells, is evaluated through the installation and sampling of a network of monitoring wells.
 It is our priority to protect groundwater from pollutants and contaminants.
 We also guide our clients through the necessary procedures for site closure if needed.